How To Catch Bass In Summer

 The general fishing rule of thumb for choosing a lure will always be to “match the hatch” or use a bait that the local bass would naturally be eating.

 When it comes to size, many anglers believe that big baits mean big bass.
-And that may not be a bad idea especially come mid to late summer when Brim, shad, and other baitfish are generally larger in size.
+And that may not be a bad idea, especially come mid to late summer when Brim, shad, and other baitfish are generally larger in size.
 But you will typically get fewer bites if you reach for that giant swimbait, jig, or spoon.
-For this reason, it’s worth considering the smaller bait since the hot sun in the summer already means fewer bites overall many days.
+For this reason, it’s worth considering the smaller bait since the hot sun in the summer already means fewer bites overall on many days.

 In addition, some of the biggest recorded bass have been caught on small baits under two inches.